 Why is This Important?

 Imagine you’re a consumer in the market for a better way to make bacon.
-You comb the internet for reviews and articles and come across a kitchen gadget that promises to change your bacon eating life forever.
+You comb the internet for reviews and articles and come across a kitchen gadget that promises to change your bacon-eating life forever.
 You read through a glowing review of this miracle product, and then notice an Amazon link to it at the end of the article.
-With Amazon Prime, you know you’re only few clicks and two day shipping away from delicious, salty bacon.
+With Amazon Prime, you know you’re only a few clicks and two day shipping away from delicious, salty bacon.

 You click on the link and are flabbergasted when you arrive at this page:

 “Amazon.de?”
 You ask yourself, “but I’m not in Germany, I’m in the US.
 I can’t buy here.
 Why is this website sending me to Amazon in Germany?”

 This inconvenience in your purchasing experience is just enough of a distraction for your better judgment to kick in.
 You decide not to purchase the Microwave Bacon Cooker because you were not pointed to the right product page for your region.
 Dreams and hopes were broken!
 Back to regular bacon.